lishijie15/MPGTN-for-DSSE/README.md

 # MPGTN for DSSE

-The code for the power flow calculation will be prioritized for public release, followed by a gradual disclosure of the MPGTN code.
+Codes for the power flow calculation will be prioritized for public release, followed by a gradual disclosure of the complete codebase.

 #### Requirements